tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 `Quality Control` in downstream analysis of aggregated data faces other challenges.
 The volume of aggregated data is likely to be large, making it infeasable to either review all proposed `Amendments` or to report of proposed changes to upstream databases of record.
 Quality Control in the workflow processing of data streams from large scale aggregation may include acceptance of proposals from `Amendments` into a data stream for downstream analysis.
 This should be done with some care in checking that the proposed `Amendments` are not introducing errors or false precision, and both unamended and amended data should be preserved, with accepted proposals from `Amendments` clearly identifiable as changes to the data stream.

-TODO: Move to 3.2.3.2
-To maintain the integrity and reliability of the BDQ Framework, we have been careful to avoid proposing `Amendments` in cases where there is significant uncertainty — whether due to ambiguous data, unclear provenance, or unresolved conflicts between sources.
-This principle helps ensure that changes are justifiable and that the risks of introducing erroneous or misleading data through overcorrection are minimized.

 ## 3 A Guide to the Tests (non-normative)